vyos/vyos-documentation/docs/configexamples/autotest/tunnelbroker/tunnelbroker.rst

    :language: none
    :lines: 1-5

+.. note:: The `source-address` is the Tunnelbroker client IPv4
+          address or if there is NAT the current WAN interface address.

+          If `source-address` is  dynamic, the tunnel will cease working once the address changes.
+To avoid having to manually update `source-address` each time the dynamic IP changes, an address of
+          '0.0.0.0' can be specified.

-Setup the ipv6 default route to the tunnel interface
+Setup the IPv6 default route to the tunnel interface

 .. literalinclude:: _include/vyos-wan_tun0.conf
    :language: none